makeup/makeup-js/packages/makeup-navigation-emitter/README.md

 ## Example 3

-Example support for an active descendant model of navigation with focus on non-ancestor of items.
+Example support for an active descendant model of navigation with focus on non-ancestor of items (typical of combobox pattern).
+Once more, the list elements form the one-dimensional model.

+With keyboard focus on the textbox, arrow keys will update the underlying model.

 Note that this module will not highlight the active item, that is the job of an observer such as makeup-active-descendant.